Get insider access

 2. Best Mesh Wi-Fi System For Streaming

-If you live in a very large home or notice that a standalone router leaves you staring at the Netflix buffering animation in some rooms, a mesh Wi-Fi system might help, and we recommend the eero Pro 6E for most people.
-This tri-band Wi-Fi 6E router has a sleek design and a small footprint, so it won't be jarring with your living space decor.
-In terms of performance, it offers great range, and since it's designed to be easily expandable, you can purchase additional units for better coverage if you have an especially large home.
-It also delivers impressive speeds that can easily handle multiple devices streaming 4k HDR content, no matter what room they're in.
+If you live in a very large home or notice that a standalone router leaves you staring at the Netflix buffering animation in some rooms, a mesh Wi-Fi system might help.
+The eero Pro 6E is our recommendation for most people.
+This tri-band Wi-Fi 6E router has a sleek design, so it won't look jarring in your living space, and its small footprint means it's easy to slot into your home's decor.
+It offers great range performance, and since it's designed to be easily expandable, you can purchase additional units for better coverage if you have an especially large home or some pesky dead zones.
+Speed performance is no problem either, as it can more than handle multiple devices streaming 4k HDR content, no matter what room they're in.

-With eero routers, ease of use is paramount.
-Using the eero app, setting up your mesh network is incredibly straightforward.
+One benefit of eero routers is their ease of use; using the eero app, setting up your mesh network is incredibly straightforward.
 You can configure and monitor your network, look at how many devices are connected, and even oversee your smart home devices since it has a built-in Zigbee hub and supports Thread and Matter.
-However, you must use the app to manage your network because eero doesn't have a web interface, and the app is limited in the settings you can change.
-It has many features that are included on most other routers—like parental controls, historical data, content blocking, and 'advanced security'—behind an annoying monthly paywall.
+At the same time, you must use the app to manage your network because eero doesn't have a web interface, and the app has limited settings you can change.
+The downside?
+Many free features on most routers—like parental controls, historical data, content blocking, and 'advanced security'— are locked behind a monthly paywall.

 See our review